 Location information

-• Long Point has two (2) areas of Norfolk County paid parking.
+• Long Point has two paid parking areas.

 • The first option is on Abigail Becker Parkway and in the adjacent Abigail Becker parking lot, both located next to the beach and not far from the Long Point Provincial Park entrance.

-• Other paid parking options include either a 900-metre length of Erie Boulevard (north side, from Pike Lane to Buck Lane) or a 250-metre length Erie Boulevard (north side from Howey Ave. to Austin Parkway).
-Several nearby beach Access Points are located near these Erie Boulevard parking areas.
+• Other paid parking options include either a 900-metre length of Erie Boulevard (north side, from Pike Lane to Buck Lane) or a 250-metre length of Erie Boulevard (north side from Howey Ave. to Austin Parkway).
+Several nearby beach Access Points are located near the Erie Boulevard paid parking zones.
 All other beachfront property is private and trespassing to the beach through these private properties is prohibited.

 • Long Point Provincial Park operates a public parking lot for day-use visitors located inside the Provincial Park entrance at the end of Erie Boulevard.
 This Long Point Provincial Park day-use parking lot has room for about 650 vehicles and the regular parking fee for 2023 is $18, payable at the main gate.
 Seniors 65+ are $14.50 while those with an MTO-issued Accessible permit are $9.
 On busy summer days, especially on weekends, you can expect delays and a line-up to get into the Provincial Park.